Current Members of the Advisory Body

 Vladas Zulkus (Lithuania)

 Vladas Zulkus is currently the Rector of Klaipėda University in Lithuania.
-He is also a member of the Lithuanian Archaeological Society (was Chairman in the period between 2001-2002), the head of the working group for underwater cultural heritage in Lithuania (Baltic Sea Region Cultural Heritage network), member of the Council for Evaluation of Cultural Heritage (Department for Cultural Heritage of Lithuania), Vice Chairman of the Committee for Coastal Development (Lithuanian Academy of Sciences) and an expert member of the Lithuanian Academy of Sciences (since 2008).
-He has numerous teaching experience in the fields of archaeology and underwater archaeology.
-Vladas Zulkus headed many expeditions in Middle Age-archaeology, underwater and maritime archaeology.
+He is also a member of the Lithuanian Archaeological Society (Chairman 2001-2002), the head of the working group for underwater cultural heritage in Lithuania (Baltic Sea Region Cultural Heritage network), member of the Council for Evaluation of Cultural Heritage (Department for Cultural Heritage of Lithuania), Vice Chairman of the Committee for Coastal Development (Lithuanian Academy of Sciences) and an expert member of the Lithuanian Academy of Sciences (since 2008).
+He has considerable teaching experience in the fields of archaeology and underwater archaeology.
+Vladas Zulkus has headed many expeditions in medieval archaeology, underwater and maritime archaeology.
 He has published many books and articles in the field of underwater archaeology in Lithuanian, Russian, English, and German.
 He also participated in projects concerning culture in the Southern Baltic Sea region.

 - Francisco Alves (Portugal)

 - Hossein Tofighian (Islamic Republic of Iran)

 - Carmen García Rivera (Spain)